Quotennial/quotennial.github.io/_posts/2019-08-29-friends-analysis.md

 <div class="iactiveImg" data-ii="7508"></div><script src="https://interactive-img.com/js/include.js"></script>
 maybe do a chandler and monica one? or joey and chandler season 3, where they move out and back in do a ross and rachel together vs not together comparisons

+See sentiment with and without being in a relationship

+Need another sentiment scoring metric

 # Networks

 So far we have mostly looked at out FRIENDS isolation, here we will see how they interact.
 Looking at how many times a character mentions another characters name the show so we can draw networks relating each character to another.
 The table below shows the results; read from left to right tells us that Rachel mentioned herself 187 times and mentioned Joey the most: 739 times.
 Read from top to bottom can be understood as Rachel mentioned Chandler 321 times, Ross mentioned him 332 times and his wife (Monica) mentioned him the most: 622.